Welcome to Data Breach Law.

 - How much is a data breach claim worth?

-Such questions are entirely understandable, and on our website, you’ll find the answers to all of them.
-However, let’s answer that first question here.
+Such questions are entirely understandable.
+On this page and other guides on our website, you’ll find the answers to all the above.
+However, let’s address that first question here.

 A data breach is a release of private and confidential information to a third party without your consent.
 A data breach could arise because of a mistake, such as your local council posting a letter containing sensitive information to the wrong address, or it could arise because of a cyberattack.

-- The NHS has fallen under the spotlight in recent years for a number of significant data breaches.
-One of them was the 56 Dean Street Clinic leak in which the confidential HIV status of close to 800 patients was leaked in an email by mistake.
+- The NHS has previously been affected by a number of significant data breaches.
+One of them involved a leak at the 56 Dean Street Clinic.
+The breach occurred when the confidential HIV status of close to 800 patients was leaked in an email by mistake.

-- Similarly, the NHS came under fire for disclosing the email addresses of 2,000 gender identity patients by mistake.
-And the mistake was a simple one—a failure to include the email addresses as ‘blind copy’.
+- Another example involving the NHS occurred when the email addresses of 2,000 gender identity patients were exposed by mistake.
+The mistake that caused this was a simple one—a failure to include the email addresses as ‘blind copy’.

-- British Airways has been fined heavily in the past few years.
+- British Airways has been fined heavily in the past for data breaches.
 In 2019, the ICO fined British Airways £183m for breaches of data and a further £20m in October 2020 for failing to protect the personal and financial details of more than 400,000 of its customers.

 - The Marriott Hotel was fined £99m for failing to protect more than 300 million people’s data, which was compromised in a hack of its global database.
 Credit card details, passport numbers and dates of birth were all compromised.